CarlRaymond/jquery.cardswipe/README.md

 ## Events
 The plugin defines four custom events which are fired during the scanning process.
 They are `scanstart.cardswipe`, `scanend.cardswipe`, `success.cardswipe`, and `failure.cardswipe`.
-You can bind listeners to these events to update your page's user interface to provide visual feedback about the scan.
+You can bind listeners to these events to update your page's user interface to provide visual or audible feedback about the scan.
 The `success.cardswipe` event handler will receive two parameters, the `event` object and the scanned data.
 This is the same data that is passed to the `success` callback.
 The callback is invoked first, and then the event is fired.
 The sample page [demo-events.html](demo-events.html) shows an example